Dining

 Communities in the same region, same county, or a similar price tier as Fort Collins.

 Fort Collins is served by the Poudre School District, rated A- by Niche and ranked #8 Best School District in Colorado.
 Fossil Ridge HS holds an A rating (#15 Best Public HS in CO), and Liberty Common Charter earns an A+ as a top-rated classical education school.
-The district averages a 89% graduation rate with an average SAT score of ~1200.
+The district averages an 89% graduation rate with an average SAT score of ~1200.
 Always verify enrollment eligibility by address, as district boundaries can be complex.

 The off-peak drive to Downtown Denver is 55–65 minutes via I-25, extending to 75–100 minutes during rush hour.
 CDOT’s Bustang intercity bus offers 2–3 trips per day to Denver.
 Locally, Transfort provides 17 fare-free bus routes, and the MAX BRT runs along the Mason St corridor with 5-minute peak frequency.
-Most Fort Collins residents commute locally — the median commute time is just 18 minutes.
+Most Fort Collins residents commute locally; the median commute time is just 18 minutes.

 The median home price in Fort Collins ranges from $535K to $577K as of 2026 (Redfin ~$535K, Zillow ZHVI ~$577K), at approximately $280/sqft.
 Year-over-year prices have increased 2–4%, with homes averaging 45–55 days on market.
 Active new construction includes the Hughes Stadium redevelopment (1,500 homes) and the 900-acre Montava mixed-use community.